 For over 50 years, Regina Dominican has reinforced leadership and confidence in 9,800 plus women through a faith-based private high school education.
 As a result, alumnae can be found throughout the world working in a myriad of positions including CEOs, judges, attorneys, nurses, doctors, teachers, and mothers of future generations.
 The school is the alma mater of over 9,800 women.

 The Adrian Dominican Sisters first came to Chicago in 1909 when small groups established themselves in St. James in Maywood Parish and Queen of Angels Parish in Chicago.

 At the request of Cardinal Samuel Stritch, the Adrian Dominican Sisters established Regina Dominican High School in Wilmette to educate young women in the northern suburbs of Chicago.
 Its name was chosen in honor of the Blessed Virgin Mary and St. Dominic, the founder of the Order of Preachers.
 The all-girls high school officially opened in September 1958.
 64 sophomores and 200 freshmen were the first students to fill the halls of the school.
 S. Mary Kevin Campbell, O.P. oversaw the construction of Regina Dominican and became the first principal.

 Regina Dominican has provided a Catholic, Dominican environment where young women develop spiritually, intellectually, culturally, and emotionally.
-The school remains a place where young women create lasting memories, lifelong friendships, and irreplaceable experiences.
+The private school remains a place where young women create lasting memories, lifelong friendships, and irreplaceable experiences.